 Three periods a week.
 Credit, three semester hours.
 Alternates with English 318.
-Offered in 1944-1945.
+Not offered in 1945-1946.

 313, 314.
 NEWSPAPER WRITING.

 A course in the elementary principles of newspaper editing and writing, conducted with special reference to the needs of those students who work on the college newspaper.
 Sophomores on the staff of the college paper may elect this course with the consent of the instructor.